the-sarahm-project/pandemic/notes/user-stories.md

 - When doign the Share Knowledge action, the Researcher may give any City card from her hand to another palyer in teh same city as her, _without_ this card having to match her city.
 The transfer must be _from_ her hand to the other player's hand, but it can occur on either player's turn.

 ## As the Scientist, I want to be able to...
-- need only 4 (not 5) City cards of the same disease color to Discover a Cure for that disease.
+- Need only 4 (not 5) City cards of the same disease color to Discover a Cure for that disease.

 # EVENT CARDS
 - These cards do not require actions to be played and may be played at any time.